ebzzry/ebzzry.github.io/en/fkd/advantage.md

 I used <kbd>Insert</kbd> in lieu of <kbd>Esc</kbd>, so that I can easily access the `XA_PRIMARY` selection using <kbd>Shift + Insert</kbd>.
 The `XA_PRIMARY` selection is where your mouse highlights go.
-It also makes it easy to enter Emacs’s `overwrite-mode`.
-The <kbd>Insert</kbd> key, however, is buried in the key physically marked with `|`, on the left side.
+It also makes it easy to enter Emacs’s `overwrite-mode` and to add a new layer in Krita.
+The
+<kbd>Insert</kbd> key, however, is buried in the key physically marked with `|`, on the left
+side.
 The sequence to access it is listed at end of this post.

 I bound what used to be the <kbd>Ctrl</kbd> keys to <kbd>KP Home</kbd> and <kbd>KP End</kbd> so that in my [.Xmodmap](https://github.com/ebzzry/dotfiles/blob/master/xmodmap/advantage.dv.xmap)